 “It was great to have a community of Flinn Scholars with the same priorities who wanted to enjoy their undergraduate experience and do well academically, but also it was really special to travel with them and experience new places,” Richards says.

-Richards graduated from ASU with a bachelor’s degree in business administration, and later earned a master’s degree in public health from University of Arizona.
+Richards graduated from ASU with a bachelor’s degree in business administration, and later earned a master’s degree from UA in public health.

 Richards was chosen by the Flinn Foundation as one of five people for the Flinn Scholars Class of 2018 Selection Committee.
 Forty finalists, who advanced from the 881 students that applied for the 2018 Scholarship, were interviewed by the five Arizona community leaders charged with the challenging task of selecting approximately 20 recipients.